Hyperion (tree)

 The exact location of Hyperion is nominally secret but is available via internet search.
 However, in July 2022, the Redwood Park superintendent closed the entire area around the tree, citing "devastation of the habitat surrounding Hyperion" caused by visitors.
 Its base was trampled by the overuse and as a result ferns no longer grow around the tree.

 Measures to protect the Hyperion tree were officially implemented in 2022 when the National Park Service (NPS) closed public access to its location in Redwood National Park.
-Anyone who gets too close could face up to six months in jail and a $5,000 maximum fine.
+Individuals who enter the closed area could face up to six months in jail and a $5,000 maximum fine.